-Stages in the production of human insulin bacteria (Process of genetic engineering)
+Eg:- the stages in the production of human insulin bacteria through the process of genetic engineering, are:

-- a- From human DNA, cut the gene responsible for the production of insulin. - b- Plasmid (circular DNA) is isolated from a bacterium. - c Human insulin gene is ligated with the isolated plasmid, which is used as the 'vector' - d Insert this ligated plasmid in to another bacterial cell. - e- This bacterium is allowed to multiply in a culture mediumto produce inactive insulin. - f Active insulin is produced from this.
+- a- From human DNA, cut the gene responsible for the production of insulin. - b- Plasmid (circular DNA) is isolated from a bacterium. - c Human insulin gene is ligated with the isolated plasmid, which is used as the 'vector'. - d Insert this ligated plasmid in to another bacterial cell. - e- This bacterium is allowed to multiply in a culture medium to produce inactive insulin. - f Active insulin is produced from this.